 Provenance: Stephen Hubbell Collection

-When you think of F. Chevalier Whiskey you think of their bottles embossed Old Bourbon Castle Whiskey or better yet, the Chevalier bottles with the embossed castle.
-While we certainly have some great examples pictured here, our subject bottle is a Chevalier demijohn in an unusual shape and olive-yellow striated color.
+When you think of F. Chevalier Whiskey, you think of their bottles embossed Old Bourbon Castle Whiskey or, better yet, the Chevalier bottles with the embossed “castle.”
+While we certainly have some great examples pictured here, our subject bottle is a Chevalier small demijohn in an unusual shape and olive-yellow striated color.

 From History of the New California – Its Resources and People, Volume II, The Lewis Publishing Company – 1905, Edited by Leigh H. Irvine

-The F. Chevalier Company, of San Francisco, which is now one of the most complete wholesale liquor houses in the west, is likewise one of the oldest firms of the kind on the Pacific coast, and it has a history of as long-continued and successful existence as can be instanced by almost any commercial enterprise in California.
+The F. Chevalier Company of San Francisco, which is now one of the most complete wholesale liquor houses in the west, is likewise one of the oldest firms of the kind on the Pacific coast, and it has a history of a long-continued and successful existence as can be instanced by almost any commercial enterprise in California.